crypto-jeronimo/pyminer/README.md

 For an easy install:
 ```
-chmod +x ./build.sh
+chmod +x ./build.sh ./deps.sh
+sudo ./deps.sh
-sudo ./build.sh
+./build.sh
 ```

-For installation on ARM-based devices, please replace `build.sh` with `build-arm.sh` in the lines above.
+For installation on ARM-based devices, please replace `build.sh` and `deps.sh` with `build-arm.sh` and `deps-arm.sh` in the lines above.

 **Note:** Superuser privileges are _only_ required for installation of the `make` package, in case it's not been installed on your system already.